mhd - multihost disk control operations

 Issues the SCSI-3 command Persistent Reserve Out Preempt-And-Abort.
-The fields of structure r are all inputs; none of the fields are modified by the ioctl.
+The fields of structure r are all inputs, none of the fields are modified by the ioctl.
 The key of the victim host is specified by the field r->victim_key.
-The field r->resvdesc supplies the preempter's key and the reservation that it is requesting as part of the SCSI-3 Preempt-And-Abort command.
+The field r->resvdesc supplies the key of preempter, and the reservation that it is requesting as part of the SCSI-3 Preempt-And-Abort command.
 If the device returns the SCSI error code Reservation Conflict, this ioctl returns –1 with errno set to EACCES.

 Similar to MHIOCGRP_PREEMPTANDABORT, but instead issues the SCSI-3 command Persistent Reserve Out Preempt.
 (Note: This command is not implemented).

 Issues the SCSI-3 command Persistent Reserve Out Clear.
 The input parameter r is the reservation key of the caller, which should have been already registered with the device, by an earlier call to MHIOCGRP_REGISTER.
 (Note: This command is not implemented).